 You’ve probably heard enough about this already, but it always, always bears repeating: buy Town Portal Scrolls!
 It’s one of the best items in the game—bar none—because of its ability to bring you around the map in a hurry.

 Some heroes are also able to protect themselves during the channeling of the teleportation itself.
-Juggernaut comes to mind first and foremost, who can use Blade Fury to give himself magic immunity long enough to prevent others from cancelling his TP.
+Juggernaut comes to mind first and foremost.
+He can use Blade Fury to give himself magic immunity long enough to prevent others from cancelling his TP.
 Similarly, Storm Spirit can start channeling his TP any time during his Ball Lightning animation, which renders him totally invulnerable.

 None of this will ever matter if you don’t make it a point to always carry TP scrolls in the first place, though.
 While they have gotten more expensive as a result of Patch 7.25, they are still extremely essential and you should basically never be without one.
 Buy two or more before leaving the base if you can; you’ll never know when you might need it in a pinch.